abhaytomar2002/Courses-API/README.md

 # Courses-API
-This a RESTful API built under an assignment project.
+This a RESTful API built under an assignment project using Node.js and MongoDB for data persistence.